 All from a piece of bread!

-You can teach your child about nature
+You can teach children about nature

 As you can see, these lessons can be as long and in depth as you want it to be, depending on your child’s age and interest!

-So, though teaching about nature might not be “second nature” to you, you don’t need to be intimidated!
+So, though teaching your child about nature might not be “second nature” to you, you don’t need to be intimidated!
 There are resources available to you, things you can purchase and things you already have in your home.
 And, of course, if it’s accessible to you, please utilize the greatest teacher of all…nature itself!